ADD CONDITION

 Overdosage

-In the event of an overdosage, it is imperative to seek immediate medical assistance.
-Healthcare professionals should advise patients or caregivers to contact a Poison Control Center without delay if the substance has been ingested.
+In the event of an overdosage, it is imperative to keep the product out of reach of children.
+Should ingestion occur, immediate medical assistance is required.
+Healthcare professionals are advised to contact a Poison Control Center without delay to ensure appropriate management and intervention.

-Prompt intervention is crucial to mitigate potential adverse effects associated with overdosage.
-Symptoms may vary depending on the specific substance involved; therefore, a thorough assessment and appropriate management strategies should be implemented based on clinical presentation and available guidelines.
+Prompt action is crucial in mitigating potential adverse effects associated with overdosage.
+The symptoms may vary depending on the specific substance involved; therefore, a thorough assessment and appropriate treatment plan should be initiated based on the clinical presentation and guidance from poison control experts.

 Nonclinical Toxicology